qiyfoundation/Qiy-Scheme/use-cases/UC02 Individual Reuses Qiy Node.md

-# UC6 Individual Starts Using Qiy Application
+# UC02 Individual Reuses Qiy Node

 # Abstract

-This document is the use case specification for use case [UC6 Individual Starts Using Qiy Application](UC6%20Individual%20Starts%20Using%20Qiy%20Application.md).
+This document is the use case specification for use case [UC02 Individual Reuses Qiy Node](UC02%20Individual%20Reuses%20Qiy%20Node.md).

 # Contents